The Imoni War Between Miyagi and Yamagata

 The ingredients are roughly the same as those in Miyagi Prefecture, so it's no exaggeration to say that miso and pork make a classic imoni

-If soy sauce and beef are the nationally famous imoni, then miso and pork are the orthodox Tohoku dish.
+If soy sauce and beef is the nationally famous version of imoni (taro stew), then miso and pork is the authentic version from the Tohoku region.

 summary

-As a writer from Miyagi Prefecture, I recommend miso-flavored imoni, but I actually quite like Yamagata's imoni as well.
+As a writer from Miyagi Prefecture, I've been recommending the miso-flavored Imoni, but I actually really love the Yamagata-style Imoni as well.

-Imoni parties are a part of Tohoku culture, so if you're visiting Miyagi or Yamagata, give it a try.
+Imoni parties are a part of Tohoku culture, so if you're ever visiting Miyagi or Yamagata prefectures, you should definitely give it a try.

-You'll have a great time deepening your friendships with your friends!
+You'll have a fantastic time deepening your friendships with friends!